EGichuhi/olanailedit/README.md

 ## 📬 Contact

-By Mariam — Toronto, ON 🇨🇦
+By Eunice — Toronto, ON 🇨🇦